 A range of supporters of Aurora have provided funding support for the Internship Program and training and professional development of staff working at NTRBs.
 Some of this funding listed may no longer apply.

-Department of the Prime Minister and Cabinet (PM&C) (formerly FaHCSIA)
+The National Indigenous Australians Agency (NIAA), formerly the Department of the Prime Minister and Cabinet (PM&C)